 Wayne Kent, host of Direct Line, has been a part of the Decatur community since January 1994.
 Since that time, he has been the Lead Pastor of First Christian Church, the city’s oldest congregation.

 Wayne has a good understanding of the local, national, and international arenas.
 He was born and raised in Australia with an Aussie heritage going back many generations.
 Wayne’s family immigrated to Canada when he was eleven years old, and as a result, he spent his teenage years in Vancouver, British Columbia, Canada.

 Following college in Oklahoma, Wayne spent five years in Europe traveling with a contemporary Christian band comprised of a talented mix of people from various backgrounds.
 During those years, he toured and performed in more than a dozen nations, which included an extended tour of South Africa during the days of apartheid.
 Many of the concerts in Europe were in former communist nations.
 Much of the band’s work was under the watchful eye of the KGB, the Soviet Union’s secret police.
 The band sold more than eight million albums in the Soviet Union alone.

 Wayne has a Bachelor’s degree in Business Administration from Oral Roberts University, a Master of Divinity degree from Phillips Graduate Seminary, and a Doctorate from Gordon-Conwell Theological Seminary in Massachusetts.

 Wayne's international exposure and education in both business and theology allows him to address issues of public concern as they relate to spirituality.

-Wayne and his wife, Leslie, have been happily married over 32 years and have two married children, three beautiful grandchildren, and a dog who is in charge of the household!
+Wayne and his wife, Leslie, have been happily married for more than 30 years and have two married children and four beautiful grandchildren.